Starburst Galaxy

 • An Amazon S3 Standard tier storage location for which you have read and write access.

-• AWS credentials such as an IAM role or API key and API secret to allow access to the S3 bucket.
+• An AWS AWS cross-account IAM role to allow access to the S3 bucket.

 • A Galaxy S3 catalog configured to use an AWS Glue metastore or a Starburst Galaxy metastore.